Help Center

 Read the detailed Tables Builder overview to know more about its additional features.

-Now we will build an SQL Query.
+Now, we will build an SQL Query.
 Firstly, we need to import an SQL table to PhpMyAdmin.
-Once opened, find the database you are using, and push the “Import” button.
+Once opened, find the database you are using and open the Import tab.

 Warning